 This article is not a magic potion, but an introduction to the art of storytelling including scientific explanations.

-I was 15 years old and I was in full adolescence … I had “friends” who seemed to have a negative influence on me.
-And that, my father felt it for miles.
-So he decided to tell me a very precise story that changed my life forever – I’ll tell you soon if all goes well … –
+I was 15 years old and I was facing teenagehood… I had “friends” who seemed to have a negative influence on me.
+And that, my father smelled it from miles.
+So he decided to tell me a very specific story that changed my life forever – I’ll tell you the story very soon in my podast Autour Du Feu –

 A few years later, I understood the power of what he had just done.
-Not only to this day, I remember the story by heart – he only told it to me once – but I remember exactly what I was looking out of the window when he started his story.
+Not only to this day, I remember the story by heart – he only told it to me once – but I remember exactly where we were when he started his story.
+You now understand a little more the impact of his story on me.
+I was literally transported, nothing else mattered around me.
+I remember every word, every intonation, every pause.
+My father had just given me a lesson in life, but also a lesson in storytelling.

 According to Patrick Moreau of Muse Storytelling , three main elements explain the phenomenon: